xregistry/spec/core/spec.md

 - Constraints:
   - MUST be a [RFC3339](https://tools.ietf.org/html/rfc3339) timestamp
   - MUST be a read-only attribute in API view
+  - upon creation of a new entity, this attribute MUST match the `createdOn` attribute's value
 - Examples:
   - `2030-12-19T06:00:00Z`